Reece-elder/BAE-21-MERN/Node/001-Intro/index.md

 # Node

-Node provides a JS Runtime, seperating JS from the client and using it for the server side
+Node provides a JS Runtime, separating JS from the client and using it for the server side

 Open a terminal in this current location (Right click here > Open in integrated terminal) OR by using powershell